brettsmith212/test-letta2-vscode-extension/.sourcegraph/memory.md

 ## Testing Strategy
 - Unit tests with Vitest for service and functionality verification
 - Tests use mocks to isolate components and avoid external dependencies
-- For VS Code components like ChatPanel, we use placeholder tests with detailed documentation due to the complexity of testing VS Code WebViews
+- For VS Code components like ChatPanel, we use simplified tests with mocks to verify messaging contracts
+- Integration tests use a hybrid approach that:
+  - Tests core services can be instantiated and interact correctly
+  - Verifies the Letta server is accessible with HTTP requests
-- Integration tests are documented but implemented as placeholders due to the complexity of testing VS Code extensions in headless environments
+  - Avoids the complexity of launching full VS Code instances in CI environments
-- For VS Code components, tests focus on verifying the messaging contract between components rather than UI rendering
+- Our approach balances thoroughness with practicality for CI/CD pipelines

 ## Learned Lessons
 - **VS Code Extension Testing**: Testing VS Code extensions, especially UI components like WebViews, requires specialized approaches.
-The VS Code API is difficult to mock in standard test environments, and the best approach is to use @vscode/test-electron or @vscode/test-cli for integration testing.
+The VS Code API is difficult to mock in standard test environments, and while tools like @vscode/test-electron exist, they have significant limitations in headless environments.

 - **Staged Migration**: The incremental, test-driven approach works well for migration projects, allowing us to verify each change independently.